What is a Preschool Education Administrator?

 The states with the most job growth for Preschool Education Administrator are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Nebraska.
 These states have the worst job growth for this type of profession.

-Salary for a Preschool Education Administrator
+How Much Does a Preschool Education Administrator Make?

 Preschool Education Administrators who work in New York, New Jersey, or Alaska, make the highest salaries.